-To find out more about the role, you can contact the current Interfaith Officer, Salma El-Gharbly, on icu-interfaith@ imperial.ac.uk.
+To find out more about the role, you can contact the current Interfaith Office at icu-interfaith@imperial.ac.uk.

 International Officer

 The International Officer represents the needs of international students at Imperial and promotes equality amongst diverse groups of students.
 They work closely with cultural and national societies, as well as College's International Student Support team.